Works on Paper at The Garden Gallery

 The Garden Gallery at Architectural Plants

-The Garden Gallery exhibited contemporary sculpture for gardens at Architectural Plants, near Pulborough in Sussex last summer.
+The Garden Gallery exhibited contemporary sculpture for gardens at Architectural Plants, near Pulborough in Sussex in 2018.
 A number of the gallery's regular artists showed sculpture in stone, bronze, steel, glass and ceramic.
 Those taking part were Mark Beattie MRSS, Nadine Collinson, Sioban Coppinger FRSS, Sally Fawkes MRSS, Lucianne Lassalle, Eric Marland, Charlotte Mayer FRSS, Jason Mulligan MRSS, Rosie Musgrave MRSS, Ben Russell, Tracey Sheppard FGE, Will Spankie, Roger Stephens MRSS, Guy Stevens MRSS, Mark Stonestreet, Sarah Walton and Neil Wilkin.

-The Garden Gallery is delighted to be collaborating with Architectural Plants, which is a highly regarded centre of excellence, supplying superb plants from an impressive site.
+Architectural Plants is a highly regarded centre of excellence, supplying superb plants from an impressive site.